So, you’re currently working as an Instacart Shopper but aren’t getting any batches.

 If you still get no Instacart batches after trying all of these tips, the only thing to do is wait.

 Instacart changes its algorithm sometimes, and consumer habits change as well.
+Plus, sometimes, Instacart is slow in certain markets.

 Hopefully, with a decent shopper rating and waiting in the right areas, you can get more Instacart batches.